 The New York Times-bestselling story of kindness, friendship, and hope.

 Social Studies: This week our money-saavy Cougars will continue to work through the video series Econ and Me, during their study of economics.
 This has been a wonderful opportunity for our students to work on effective note taking skills and to apply the concepts learned to their personal financial literacy.
+Math: This week in Math we are exploring pared tables and input-output tables.
+Both concepts require students to discover the mathematical relationship between numbers from one column of a table to another.

 In this table, students must see the relationship between the number of pages and the number of pictures.
 The pattern can be determined vertically by adding 4 to each line (if the numbers are sequential) or horizontally by multiplying the pages by 4 to find the number of pictures.
 Any operation can be used in the table.
 Students must ask themselves "What has been done to the first number to get the other?"